code-with-amitk/Code-examples/System-Design/Concepts/Terms/README.md

 - **Biased Neighbour Selection?** BitTorrent peer chooses most of its neighbors from the local ISP and only a few peers from other ISPs reducing traffic, this is assisted by [Tracker](/System-Design/Scalable/Distributed_Downloading_Systems/BitTorrent/Terms.md).
   - Tracker sends 35-k times peers from same ISP.
 Tracker uses Internet topology maps in autonomous system (AS) mappings to identify ISP boundaries.
 - **[Bootstraping?](Bootstraping)** How new node enters into network(Basically Distributed File sharing network).
+- **Broker,Super Peers:** As part of middleware layer, broker/super peer will facilitate communication b/w nodes(Weak peers).
+Super peer can attach to other super peer for replication.
+Weak peer can attach to another better super peer.
 - **End Game / End Mode:** To download all end fragments, Bittorrent client sends requests to all of its peers.
 As soon client gets the ending fragment it sends cancel to peers.
 - **Flash Crowd:** Legitimate sudden burst in requests for a specific Web document or website.
 Eg: on New year wishes sent on facebook.
 - **Flooding:** Searching method in distributed enviornment.
 Node-1 floods data to be searched to all connected nodes.
 Generates Huge traffic.
 To mitigate traffic, TTL can be used.